-The Group has introduced a personnel system that places importance on employee ability and work performance.
-This system proves useful for increasing employees' motivation, as their treatment reflects their performance, attitude, and evaluations of how they meet their challenges to achieve higher goals.
+The Group has introduced an employee evaluation system that emphasizes employee ability and work performance.
+This system is working for improving employees' motivation, as their treatment reflects their performance, attitude, and evaluations of how they meet their challenges to achieve higher goals.